In Milwaukee, the Jones Island Water Reclamation Facility consistently ranks as a top attraction with thousands of people taking tours every year.

 When Veolia North America began operating the treatment plant on behalf of the Milwaukee Metropolitan Sewerage District (MMSD) under a public-private partnership in 2008, the company also soon recognized the buildings, pipes and pumps were an ideal learning opportunity.

-Veolia, whose primary role is to provide municipalities with environmental, operational and engineering expertise, often brings to these contracts an experienced public affairs and communications program that assists local governments with enhancing its community outreach and educational efforts.
+Veolia, whose primary role is to provide municipalities with environmental, operational and engineering expertise, often brings an experienced public affairs and communications program that assists local governments with enhancing its community outreach and educational efforts.

 Typically, public outreach and education programs are designed and implemented to increase understanding and appreciation for immediate issues or concerns, such as an upcoming tax measure or a major construction project.
 In the California suburb of Santa Clarita, for example, the Valencia Water Company was preparing to implement a tier system of rates based on water budgets.
 Valencia officials knew imposing this system for water bills was bound to raise questions, so they implemented a multi-faceted outreach program with positive results.